ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     WEAPON.unequippedEvent:Connect(OnUnequipped)
     ```

-    Now, if you hit play to test out your weapon, you should be able to zoom in when you hold right click!
+    Now, if you hit play to test out your weapon, you should be able to zoom in when you hold right click.

     <div class="mt-video">
         <video autoplay loop muted playsinline poster="/img/EditorManual/Abilities/Gem.png">